Ansel291/Project_1/README.md

 [ ] As a player, i want to be able to enter my name so that my name will appear on the screen

+Note:

+For future references, when making updates from local server to production mode, must switch from "master branch" to "gh-pages"